apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Pennsylvania Democrat blasts Alito for blaming flag controversy on his wife**
+**Severe weather: More than 10 dead across Texas, Oklahoma, Arkansas**

-You can read more about it [here](https://thehill.com/homenews/house/4686828-pennsylvania-democrat-madeleine-dean-samuel-alito-flag-controversy-wife/).
+You can read more about it [here](https://apnews.com/article/tornadoes-weather-texas-oklahoma-93001e1d81f120d0d55c8dfa24938250).

 ## Requirements
 - Python 3.8